Heat health warning for southern and central Queensland

 For more information about heat-related illness, as well as tips on understanding your risk and caring for vulnerable people (including the elderly, pregnant or young kids) in hot weather, visit the Queensland Government website.

-Queensland Health will issue an update if health advice changes.
+Queensland Health will issue an updated heatwave health warning if health advice changes.